-Even though Sony’s full frame A7 series has ruled the roost since 2013 for full frame mirrorless cameras, Canon belatedly entering the market in 2018 with its inaugural Canon EOS R has caused a stir.
+Even though Sony’s full frame A7 series has ruled the roost since 2013 for full frame mirrorless cameras, Canon belatedly entering the market in 2018 with its inaugural Canon EOS R caused quite a stir.

 As expected, specification is respectable for enthusiasts sizing this one up as a potential purchase, in that we get a 30.3 MP CMOS sensor, which is on a par with Canon’s own EOS 5D Mark IV DSLR.